f32c/f32c/README.md

 It is implemented in parametrized VHDL which permits synthesis with different area / speed tradeoffs, and includes a branch predictor, exception handling control block, and optional direct-mapped caches.
+The RTL code also includes modules such as a multi-port SDRAM and SRAM controllers, video framebuffers with composite (PAL), HDMI and VGA outputs, SPI, UART, PCM audio, GPIO, PWM outputs and a timer, as well as glue logic tailored for numerous popular FPGA development boards from various manufacturers.

 In synthetic integer benchmarks the core yields 3.06 CoreMark/MHz and 1.63 DMIPS/MHz (1.81 DMIPS/MHz with function inlining).